FBI investigating bomb threats against Trump Cabinet picks – DW – 11/27/2024

 "With President Trump as our example, dangerous acts of intimidation and violence will not deter us," said Karoline Leavitt on Wednesday.

-Never one to back away from violent rhetoric, Trump has repeatedly said that America's most dangerous enemies are its citizens.
+Trump has frequently said that America's most dangerous enemies are its citizens, and himself faced attempted political violence this year.

-The 2024 presidential campign was marked by violence that saw Trump twice targeted by would-be assassins.
+The Republican nominee was twice targeted by would-be assassins in this year's campaign.
 In July, a bullet grazed Trump's ear as he spoke to supporters in Butler, Pennsylvania.

 In September, another armed individual was arrested outside one of Trump's Florida golf courses.